 Both tests cover different skills.
 The CEM assessment has a lot of crossover with the KS2 curriculum and requires a wider range of vocabulary.
 On the other hand, the GL assessment covers more verbal reasoning than the CEM exam.

 Where can I find CEM and GL assessment papers?

-As mentioned above, at KidSmart we have spent a lot of time compiling a free resource of 11+ past papers
+As mentioned above, at KidSmart we have spent a lot of time compiling a free resource for 11+ past papers.